What is Certificate-Based Authentication?

 AVPs contain information such as user roles, device categories, and other contextual characteristics generated from the user’s digital certificate in a certificate-based authentication environment.
 This extensive information helps administrators customize access policies, ensuring that users are permitted access that is appropriate for their responsibilities and the security posture of their devices.

-Consider scenarios in which specific user groups are provided access to different Virtual Local Area Networks (VLANs) or cloud apps, all handled seamlessly via attribute-based authorization.
-Organizations can boost access control in a way that perfectly fits their specific security and operational objectives; they can then leverage what’s provided by certificate-based authentication and AVPs.
+Consider scenarios in which specific user groups are provided access to different Virtual Local Area Networks (VLANs) or cloud apps, all managed through attribute-based authorization.
+Organizations can boost access control in a way that perfectly fits their specific security and operational objectives; they can then use certificate-based authentication and AVPs.
 This method strengthens security and simplifies administrative tasks by guaranteeing that access restrictions change in response to the landscape of user roles and device features.

 Certificate Revocation Methods